-As a secondary one I would say, that the shock, which the whole system receives by the action of vomiting, must be attended with a temporary increase of the circulation; that therefore, by giving an emetic before the cold stage of an intermittent comes on, we often altogether obviate it, and perhaps the fucceeding stages, by having rouzed the nervous fystem, and put into brisk action the vital organs, fo as not to allow that debility in the circulation to take place, which has been supposed to lay the foundation of the cold stage, and all the subsequent fymptoms.
-If the emetic be exhibited later. namely, when the cold stage has already commenced, we still may shorten the cold stage, by hastening the accession of the hot. function, is rouged, and then talls to be aid the fuperior c.HIIX3333 romiting, as a acting as fuch, the fyftem in general should undergo a change, in several particulars, very much resembling the accession of fever.
-These particulars, as they have been generally unattended to, I shall describe; they are the following: Soon after taking an emetic, or rather, I should say, some time before it operates, an evident languor and inactivity come on, accompanied with paleness of the face, and a weaker, smaller, and rather quicker pulse than natural; the fick man will totter, and be giddy, as from inebriation, on walking about the room : a moisture may be often observed on the Skin, particularly on the face, and an increase in the fallvary secretions, indicating the relaxation of excretories: I myfelf lately experienced, on taking an emetic, some of the above, together with aching pains in my hands, arms, and legs, and a fense of coldness, particularly on walking about the room.
+As a secondary one I would say, that the shock, which the whole system receives by the action of vomiting, must be attended with a temporary increase of the circulation; that therefore, by giving an emetic before the cold stage of an intermittent comes on, we often altogether obviate it, and perhaps the fucceeding stages, by having rouzed the nervous system, and put into brisk action the vital organs, fo as not to allow that debility in the circulation to take place, which has been supposed to lay the foundation of the cold stage, and all the subsequent fymptoms.
+If the emetic be exhibited later, namely, when the cold stage has already commenced, we still may shorten the cold stage, by hastening the accession of the hot.

+It is somewhat singular, that on the exhibition of a vomit, and as preparatorily to its acting acting as fuch, the system in general should undergo a change, in feveral particulars, very much refembling the accession of fever.
+These particulars, as they have been generally unattended to, I shall describe; they are the following: Soon after taking an emetic, or rather, I should say, some time before it operates, an evident languor and inactivity come on, accompanied with paleness of the face, and a weaker, smaller, and rather quicker pulse than natural; the fick man will totter, and be giddy, as from inebriation, on walking about the room: a moisture may be often observed on the Skin, particularly on the face, and an increase in the falivary secretions, indicating the relaxation of excretories: I myfelf lately experienced, on taking an emetic, some of the above, together with aching pains in my hands, arms, and legs, and a fense of coldness, particularly on walking about the room.
 Soon after these symptoms have come on, the nausea increases, and shortly ends in vomiting, which restores the system to its pristine state.